|

 cartoonist-caricaturist is also proud of the fact

-and White Artists Club (having served as President);
+Black and White Artists Club (having served as

-for 23 years he was on the Board of Directors of the
+President); for 23 years he was on the Board of

 Sir

-winner of a number of Archibald Prizes and war artist
+artists, winner of a number of Archibald Prizes

-with Rafty in WW11 says, Tony Rafty is simply
+and war artist with Rafty in WW11 says, Tony

-splendid.
-He not only brings an intellectual quality
+Rafty is simply splendid.
+He not only brings an

 In

-Tony was awarded the Order of Australia Medal for
+in 1991 Tony was awarded the Order of Australia

 Speaking